 Self-love is more than skin care, massages, relaxing baths, and retail therapy.
 Self-care is also forgiving yourself, practicing emotional stability, and maintaining mental clarity.
 Without mental clarity, you wont be able to see how others need you and how you need them.
 People need your forgiveness, your compassion, and consideration—the same things you need from them.

-People who love themselves the right way, not in a prideful way, know how to love others and they love doing it.
+People who love themselves the right way (not in a prideful way) know how to love others and they love doing it.
 Once you know what self-love is, you will inadvertently know what it means to love others.
 You will add to people’s wellbeing as you add onto your own.

 Loving other people should come naturally when you love and respect yourself

 But when you constantly put other people before yourself, you get exhausted.
 This exhaustion comes from working so hard to please people.
 Exhaustion is also stemmed from the emotions you feel when your expectations of people loving you back are not met.
 I am not an overly emotional person but my feelings do get hurt when people do not respond to me how I expect them to.
 Don’t live to only please other people, live for yourself and them.
 That way when they do not fill your cup the way you fill theirs, you still have self-love to fall back on (and Jesus, of course).
-You can feel good about giving people what you would have given yourself.
+You can always feel good about giving people what you would have given yourself.

 How to Balance Loving Yourself and Loving Others

 You will know when the balance is off based on a wonderful thing called “feelings.”
-God has given us feelings to gage when something is wrong or needs to be adjusted in our lives.
+God has given us feelings to gauge when something is wrong or needs to be adjusted in our lives.
 Pay attention to these “off” feelings; they can easily be fixed by loving on someone, loving on yourself, and loving Jesus.

 I would love to hear where you currently are with loving yourself and loving others.
 Comment below.